Wilson Chouest: Shirley Ann Soosay

-The words on the tattoos suggested evidence to where she may have been native to, such as Seattle, Washington, and likely had the name Shirley or was close to someone who bore that name.
-However, it was also believed that she may have gone by the name of "Rebecca Ochoa" or "Becky" and was employed at an apple orchard.
-The woman was known to have been in the area for several weeks before she died.
-The victim was twenty-five to thirty-five years old at an estimated height and weight of five feet four inches and 115 pounds, respectively.
-It is also believed she had given birth at least once.
-She wore a pink top, jeans, white shoes and blue socks.
+The words on the tattoos suggested where the victim may have once resided, as well as the name of someone to whom she may have been close.
+The tattoos may have also linked her to a woman named Rebecca Ochoa or Becky who had been employed at a nearby apple orchard.
+This woman was known to have been in the area for several weeks before the body of the victim was recovered.
+The victim was believed to have been twenty five to thirty five years old and at an estimated height and weight of five feet four inches and 115 pounds.
+It is also believed that she had given birth at least once.
+She wore a pink top, jeans, white shoes, and blue socks.

-In 2018 the DNA Doe Project took on her case.
-In 2020, Violet Soosay, a niece of the decedent, came across a Facebook post made by the DDP which centered difficulty their volunteers were having in tracing an Indigenous decedent's lineage, due to a lack of ethnic data in DNA databases.
+In 2018, the DNA Doe Project took on her case.
+In 2020, Violet Soosay, a niece of the decedent, came across a Facebook post made by the DDP which explained the difficulty their volunteers were having in tracing an Indigenous decedent's lineage, due to a lack of ethnic data in DNA databases.
 Violet Soosay sent samples of her own DNA in for comparison.
-In April 2021, she was identified as Shirley Ann Soosay of the Samson Cree Nation in Alberta, Canada.
+With the help of those samples, the victim was identified as Shirley Ann Soosay of the Samson Cree Nation in Alberta, Canada on April 2021.
 Soosay is believed to be one of the first Indigenous unidentified decedents identified through forensic genealogy.

 Shirley Soosay had fallen out of contact with her family in 1979.
-In her life, Soosay had been known for her love of travelling.
-Before her disappearance, Soosay had talked of visiting a friend in Seattle.
-Soosay's last known residence had been in British Columbia, and because of that, search efforts by family members were focused primarily there.
+During her life, Soosay had been known for her love of traveling and, shortly before her disappearance, had talked of visiting a friend in Seattle.
 Following her identification, Soosay's remains were returned to her family in Alberta.